niclaslindberg/webx-ioc/README.md

 ```
 Construct parameters for the \mysqli client is provided by a JSON settings file.

-#### Example 3 - External resolving parameters for a named instance
+#### Example 3 - Resolving parameters by using the id of a named instance
 The resolver function may take a second argument `id` that contains the id
 of the named instance to be resolved.